A Typical Year 4 Day

 Year 4 Homework is set on a Friday and is due back in on a Wednesday.
-An example of homework presentation can be found in the front of the children’s homework books.
+Instructions for completing homework, including guidelines on presentation, is included on the homework sheets which are sent home each half-term.

 Our weekly spelling test and times table test is also on a Friday and the children will be given their new list of words to learn as part of their homework.

 In Year 4, we expect the children to develop and mature as independent learners.
 The children are given greater responsibility and are expected to be organised – they even have their own lockers where they can store their personal belongings!